Freeciv: History

 The game grew in popularity.
 A public server was installed on which games could be played around the clock; it retained the games and published a post-game analysis webpage with per-player statistics and an animated map replay.

 Subsequent 1.x releases improved the GUI, improved the gameplay, optimized playability over poor connections, and added many small features.
 Over time, the winning strategy proved to be city smallpox, i.e. sprawling the map with many small cities as fast as possible; whoever could develop fastest would win the game, and growing and developing individual cities was not worthwhile.

 In practice, from around 2002, experienced players would form teams at the start of the game; a fork of Freeciv included specific features for team play.

 Version 2.0, released in 2005, introduced several important changes.
 New team playing features and advanced diplomacy made cooperative gaming more attractive.

-Adjustments to various costs and benefits put an end to the dominance of the city smallpox strategy that left many of the game's features unused; developing one's empire now necessitated a careful plan for city development, including the used of trade routes and phases of rapture, in which city populations grow quickly, under relatively peaceful conditions.
+Adjustments to various costs and benefits put an end to the dominance of the city smallpox strategy that left many of the game's features unused; developing one's empire now necessitated a careful plan for city development, including the use of trade routes and phases of rapture, in which city populations grow quickly, under relatively peaceful conditions.
 As a result, multiplayer games were almost always played in teams and typically took longer to finish when compared to 1.x games.

 In 2006, TCP and UDP port number 5556 was assigned to Freeciv by IANA.
 In 2017, after being hosted on Gna! for 15 years, Freeciv moved its source repository to GitHub.

 Reception and impact

-In 2000 CNN placed Freeciv among the "Top 10 Linux games for the holidays".
+In 2000, CNN placed Freeciv among the "Top 10 Linux games for the holidays".
 In 2005, in an O'Reilly article on "Open Source Mac Gaming", Freeciv was recommended.
-In 2008 APC named Freeciv among the "Top 5 best (free) open source games".
+In 2008, APC named Freeciv among the "Top 5 best (free) open source games".
 Linux Format selected it as "HotPick" in April 2010 and in October 2014.

 Freeciv was described as an example in The Art of Unix Programming by Eric S. Raymond.
 Studies and courses have used Freeciv as a platform for experimenting with the design and programming of intelligent agents.
-In 2016 Freeciv was used as a challenge after chess and Go for a commercial AI.